 In a complex world of negative news and xenophobia at one extreme, and top 10 lists and substance-less roundups at the other, we’ve lost the experience and sheer joy of travel.
 BBC Travel aims to provide an antidote by celebrating the people, places and cultures that make this world so wonderfully diverse and amazing.

-To do this, we tell stories with unexpected angles – on themes such as culture, food, experiences and discovery – that haven’t been covered before.
+To do this, we tell stories with unexpected angles – on themes such as culture, food, discovery and adventure – that haven’t been covered before.
 Not only do we teach our readers something new, we change their perceptions about places and people.
 Through our travel stories, we connect readers to cultures around the world, and appeal to people who aren’t travelling at the moment as much as those who are.
 We encourage responsible travel and tell stories with cultural sensitivity and sustainability in mind, from diverse perspectives.

 How are we doing this?

-- We craft compelling, immersive and contextual travel stories, giving readers narratives that both paint a picture of and provide a depth of understanding about a place.
+- We craft compelling, immersive and contextual travel stories, giving readers narratives that both paint a picture of and provide an in-depth understanding about a place.